Salvia fruticosa: Uses

 Greek sage accounts for 50–95% of the dried sage sold in North America, and is grown commercially for its essential oil.
 It also has a long tradition of use in various Muslim rituals—for newborn children, at weddings, in funerals, and burnt as incense.
-A cross between S. fruticosa and Salvia officinalis developed in the middle east is called "silver leaf sage" or Salvia" Newe Ya'ar'", and is used in cooking.
+A cross between S. fruticosa and S. officinalis developed in the middle east is called "silver leaf sage" or Salvia" Newe Ya'ar'", and is used in cooking.

-In its native habitat, it frequently develops woolly galls about 1 inch in diameter which are called 'apples'.
-These 'apples' are peeled and eaten when they are soft, and are described as being fragrant, juicy, and tasty.
-The formation of galls was originally thought to be limited to Salvia pomifera, which led to the misidentification of many gall-bearing Salvia fruticosa plants.
-In 2001 it was discovered that the galls on Salvia fruticosa were caused by a previously undiscovered genus of Cynipid gall wasp.
+The 'apples' are peeled and eaten when soft, described as being fragrant, juicy, and tasty.